The Reverend Valerie T. Redpath, Rector

 Mother Val earned her undergraduate degree in Nursing from Seton Hall University, South Orange.
 She worked as a staff nurse and taught as an OB/Gyn nursing instructor.
 Val was raised as a Roman Catholic and received into the Episcopal Church in 1994.
 While at her home parish, Christ Church in Toms River, she served on vestry, organized the hospitality ministries, food pantry and flower ministry; she also sang in the choir, served as a lay Eucharistic minister and lector.
 She served as a host for Interfaith Hospitality Network and coordinated blood drives for the Red Cross.

 Val enjoys weekly lectionary study with clergy colleagues, retreats at Holy Cross Monastery, painting sacred icons, gardening, boating, baking, traveling, and date nights with her husband, Mike Redpath, who leads retreats and quiet days and is actively involved in the diocese.
-Mike and Val have two grown sons and one grandson.
+Mike and Val have two grown sons, one grandson, and one granddaughter.